Stuart Fairchild Player Props: Reds vs. Brewers

 Brewers Pitching Rankings

-- The pitching staff for the Brewers has a collective 7.9 K/9, the fifth-worst in MLB.
+- The pitching staff for the Brewers has a collective eight K/9, which ranks 25th in MLB.

-- The Brewers' 4.12 team ERA ranks 12th among all MLB pitching staffs.
+- The Brewers have a 4.08 team ERA that ranks 12th among all MLB pitching staffs.

-- Brewers pitchers combine to give up 75 total home runs at a clip of 1.3 per game (to rank 25th in the league).
+- The Brewers rank 25th in baseball in home runs surrendered (76 total, 1.3 per game).

-- Burnes gets the start for the Brewers, his 12th of the season.
-He is 4-4 with a 3.68 ERA and 59 strikeouts through 63 2/3 innings pitched.
+- Rea (2-3 with a 4.89 ERA and 35 strikeouts in 42 1/3 innings pitched) makes the start for the Brewers, his ninth of the season.

-- In his most recent time out on Saturday against the San Francisco Giants, the right-hander went seven innings, giving up one earned run while surrendering four hits.
+- His last appearance came on Sunday against the San Francisco Giants, when the righty went six innings, surrendering four earned runs while allowing five hits.

+- In nine games this season, the 32-year-old has put up an ERA of 4.89, with 7.4 strikeouts per nine innings.
+Opponents are batting .234 against him.

 © 2023 Data Skrive.
 All rights reserved.